ssurucu/SWE544_2015Fall_Project2/README.md

 15) Commit:15d4be8 12/01/2016 - Game winning condition and announcement has been added.
 Players can see each other's cinko status dynamically

-16) Commit:        12/01/2016 - Username will be used for login function, and the winner will be announced by username.
+16) Commit:f00055b 12/01/2016 - Username will be used for login function, and the winner will be announced by username.
 Also users can see each others username and cinko statusses.

+17) Commit:        13/01/2016 - FINAL COMMIT.
+Final Report documents are added.